kodeman14/cultos_takehome/readme.md

 ## Extra Features
 - [x] create translations and constants file
-- [x] show 'n/a' for points if no data exists
 - [x] implement error checking on empty form
 - [x] validation rules added on modal inputs
-- [x] min/max caps placed on details and points
 - [x] snackbar to indicate status on updates
+- [x] pagination for data with customization
+- [x] show 'n/a' for points if no data exists
+- [x] allow column sorting on date and points
 - [x] modify column names for easy readability
-- [x] allow column sorting on date and points
-- [x] pagination for data with customization
 - [x] indicate empty box when table not loaded
+- [x] min/max caps placed on details and points
 - [x] create mock data on backend for easy demo
+- [x] scrollbar on table view to keep height same
 - [x] repo has branching strategy and task readme
+- [x] login status persisted through local storage
+- [x] filtering activity based on platform or type
 - [x] routing with error (404) and login/hello page
-- [x] login status persisted through local storage
 - [x] implement loading animation for display table
+- [x] top header navigation added with logout button
+- [x] can only access protected pages after logged in

 ---

 ## Challenges Faced
-- abcde
-- 12345
+- Styling around the modal and table rows was a bit complex, had to access through specificity
+- Pagination was an interesting problem to deal with, due to having to emit size back to parent
+- Clearing modal inputs after editing row and then creating row had to be brute forced to empty
+- Showing an empty box when server not responding was difficult due to data not being populated
+- Componentizing everything has opposed to single view in app file took a lot of time and effort
+- Deleting the very last row would cause a data error, needed to make sure table length was reset

 ## Unresolved Issues
-- abcde
-- 12345
+- Unable to click on row to edit due to an existing problem with `setCurrent` and `clearSelection`
+- Filtering activity based on *Platform AND Type* is not possible as filter only accepts one argument
+- Loading animation is a bit finicky since data is fetched as the same time, so needs to be improved
+- Adding skeleton view with pre-loading data seemed to be taking a while, it will be picked up later

 * can talk about these points in call